Do I need a Bronze, Silver or Gold support package with my nbn™ service?

 At present, we offer Default Gateway as a single announcement of the network 0.0.0.0/0 (IPv4) and ::/0 (IPv6) to your Aussie Broadband Internet service.
 Please consider before submitting to Aussie Broadband that your APNIC account has an up-to-date route origin record.

-Please send us your BGP routing requests on a signed formal letterhead to [email protected] with the following information:
+Please send us your Border Gateway Protocol Routing requests on a signed formal letterhead to the email address [email protected] with the following information:

 - Company Name